What’s the most hated Christmas song?

 Others haven’t been so kind.

-“Wonderful Christmastime” has been covered by several major artists, including pop stars Kylie Minogue and Harry Styles.
+“Several major artists, including pop stars Kylie Minogue and Harry Styles have covered wonderful Christmastime”.
 Forbes estimates McCartney has made around $15 million from the song since its release and about $400,000-$600,000 per year in royalties.

 The song got some interesting attention back in 2019 when a Twitter theory about “Wonderful Christmastime” went viral.
 It began with Canadian Actor Ryan George questioning if the song may actually be about friends getting caught performing witchcraft and lying about what they’re doing.